 Evening Glow, St. Basil's Cathedral, Red Square, Moscow

-While I made lots of images that featured the full length of the cathedral, in this case I opted to exclude the foreground to avoid the stream of people moving in front of my lens and trough the frame.
+While I made lots of images that featured the full length of the cathedral, in the case of the photo at the very top of this post I opted to exclude the foreground to avoid the stream of people moving in front of my lens and through the frame.